 Good Luck Gems

 Fears of sorcerers and spells are a thing of the past.
 But if you were ever cornered by a wicked witch, you’d probably want a little help.
 An emerald will do in such a jam: they were believed to offer protection against evil spells.
-Just ask Dorothy, who found safety and a way home in Oz’s mythical Emerald City.
+Just ask Dorothy who found safety and a way home in Oz’s mythical Emerald City.

 Sapphires have long been associated with royalty and romance, nobility and truth, and sincerity and faithfulness.
-They also were good luck charms: the kings and queens of Ancient Greece and Rome were convinced that blue sapphires protected them from envy and harm.
+They also were good luck charms: the kings and queens of ancient Greece and Rome were convinced that blue sapphires protected them from envy and harm.

 Amber is held to be a good luck stone for love and marriage.
 As an added bonus, it’s believed to bring protection to the wearer and make desires come true.
 That’s a proposition enticing enough to make one want to own a piece.

-Gems with a “cat’s eye” (called “chatoyancy”) display a marvellous phenomenon: they have a single band of light that glows down the middle of the gem.
+Gems with “cat’s eye” (called “chatoyancy”) display a marvelous phenomenon: they have a single band of light that glows down the middle of the gem.
 It does resemble a feline sizing up its surroundings.
 Nothing slips past a cat, and perhaps this is why they were thought to protect against evil spirits.

 There just might be something to the power of good luck charms.
 In 2010, a team of psychologists from the University of Cologne in Germany found that belief in good luck charms improved performance.
-Those who used a lucky golf ball sunk 35% more putts than those without good luck charms.
+Those who used a good luck golf ball sunk 35% more putts than those without good luck charms.